 Yogurt: There are so many non-dairy yogurts available these days – even in regular grocery stores!
 Soy milk yogurt, coconut milk yogurt, and almond milk yogurt is easily found in many stores.
 I find that the taste is very similar to dairy yogurt.
 Non-dairy yogurts contain healthy probiotics just as dairy yogurt does.
 If you are using it in a recipe and are looking for that tangy yogurt quality, unsweetened coconut milk yogurt is probably the best choice.

 Cheese: There are a ton of vegan cheeses available these days.
-And I’ll be honest, I haven’t tried a lot of them because they are nut based.
-There are some that look amazing and that I have heard are amazing, but since we can’t do nuts, they are off the list.
+Many of them are nut based, so they will not work for those who have nut allergies.
 This is a good guide to vegan cheese.

 Another easy cheesy substitute is nutritional yeast.
 Nutritional yeast is full of vitamins and minerals and is an excellent source of B12.
 It comes in flakes and you can either sprinkle it on your food (like on top of pizza popcorn or pasta) or use it to make a cheesy sauce.

 Cashews can also be soaked and ground up to make a vegan “cheese.”
 There are a lot of vegan cheesecake recipes that are cashew based.

 We love to buy non-dairy ice cream at the store, but there are a lot of great recipes available for making your own non-dairy ice cream.
 The easiest way is to make “nice-cream” which just involves the use of frozen bananas and a good food processor.
 Our favorite store-bought dairy free ice cream is SO Delicious brand coconut milk ice cream – it’s available by the pint and they also make yummy ice cream treats like chocolate coated bars and ice cream sandwiches.